-Chemotherapy medications can cause damage to the liver, but a person may be able to take steps to help reduce their risk.
+Chemotherapy can cause damage to the liver, but a person may be able to take steps to help reduce their risk.
+This can include trying supplements or alternative medicines, and receiving vaccinations.

 Chemotherapy is a relatively standard therapy for a variety of different cancers.
 Despite its potential effectiveness in treating cancer, it can also lead to potentially serious side effects, including mild to severe liver damage.